IBM/md-includes/README.md

 npm install -g md-includes
 ```

-Depending on your setup, you might need to put sudo in front of the command to install it globally.
+Depending on your setup, you might need to put `sudo` in front of the command to install it globally.
 For example, ` sudo npm install -g md-includes`

 ## Usage

 In your markdown files you can specify other markdown files that you want to include by using C style includes (#include "filename").
 Example markdown file with an include:

 ```
-This is a markdown file that is going to include the contents another file with the name sub.md.
+This is a markdown file that is going to include the contents of another file with the name sub.md.

 #include "sub.md"
 ```